rzzzwilson/PythonEtudes/From_CLI_to_GUI.5.rst

 --------------

-We noticed that passing incorrect parameters to the CLI program resulted in `ValueError` exceptions similar to those from the original program when the user entered "3.0" and "three" at the prompt.
+We noticed that passing incorrect parameters to the CLI program resulted in `ValueError` exceptions, similar to those from the original program when the user entered "3.0" and "three" at the prompt.
 The error checking code used to nicely catch those errors will also work here.
 But getting parameters from `sys.argv` opens the possibility of a different sort of error - what